 As Övrebö explains, “The systems integration hub is where Saab excels compared to others.
 This is where all technical disciplines merge into an optimised solution."

-The actual hardware that Aeronautics produce is limited to the airframe and the structure.
+The actual hardware that Aeronautics produce is generally limited to the airframe and the structure.
 Other parts such as computers, displays, sensors and weapons, must be procured from elsewhere.
 But most key enabling systems, including all systems that are deemed strategically vital, can actually be delivered by other Saab business areas.

 "This combined strength and diversity of business units makes Saab unique compared to competitors in the fighter market.”